deepbsd/Farchi/README.md

 2. Your installation drive

 3. Partitions and sizes.
-By default it's EFI/BOOT: 512M, ROOT: 100G, SWAP: 2xRam (I like
+By default it's EFI/BOOT: 512M, ROOT: 12G, SWAP:
-   to be able to suspend and hibernate), HOME: Rest of disk.
+   4G, HOME: Rest of disk.
 I usually install to _at least_ a 500G drive.
    For a VM I create a 30G Virtual drive and create 512M for EVI/BOOT, ROOT is 12G, SWAP is 2G, and HOME is the rest of the drive.

 4. Whether you want LVM or not.
 I don't install LUKS by default.
-I might change this in the future.

 5. Whether you want BCM4360 Wifi Drivers or not (or some other drivers of your choosing) This is a chipset I often use in my PCI wifi devices.
    It's a good one.
 But you should install the driver for your wifi device.

 6. Your Video chipset driver to run X11.
 This will be one of the _xf86-video-*_ drivers for different video chipsets, such as Radeon, Nvidia, Intel, and so forth.
 I install